 - A full-time, secure job with regular income, and a stable living arrangement

-- A high enough income to comfortably make the repayments on the loan, without ending up in mortgage stress
+- A high enough income to comfortably make the repayments on the loan, without ending up in mortgage stress or financial difficulty in repaying another type of loan

 - No history of dishonour fees, late payments on bills, or failed payments using your debit card